avermeulen/InnovationDay/BluetoothSetup.md

 replacing the xxxxx with the address of the bluetooth device.

 Check that the "/dev/rfcomm0" file has been created.
+Using:

-(Using ls /dev/rfcomm0)
+	ls -al /dev/rfcomm0

 The "fundamo" user has been created with the correct groups to access this device, but if for some reason you have a permission problem you can run (as root)